nuuuwan/news_lk3_data/README.md

 *2024-08-09 15:48:00* · [`adaderanalk`](https://www.adaderana.lk/news/101111/sjb-to-decide-on-appointments-to-several-vacant-posts-) · `en`

-Member of ‘Samagi Jana Balawegaya’ Bandulal Bandarigoda is tipped to fill the parliamentary seat which fell vacant following the suspension of party membership of Manusha Nanayakkara through a Supreme Court ruling.
+The General Secretary of Samagi Jana Balawegaya (SJB) Ranjith Madduma Bandara states that party member Bandulal Bandarigoda will be appointed fill the parliamentary seat which fell vacant following the suspension of the party membership of Manusha Nanayakkara through a Supreme Court ruling.

-Bandarigoda, who secured the third place from the Galle District in 2020 General Election, is next in line on SJB’s preferential vote list.
+Bandarigoda, who secured 34,897 votes and the third place from the Galle District in 2020 General Election, is next in line on SJB’s preferential vote list.

-Meanwhile, a qualified individual will be named by the SJB to fill the MP seat which remains vacant as Minister Harin Fernando was also disqualified to hold the MP seat due to the suspension of his party membership, since Fernando was elected to the Parliament through SJB’s national list.
+Meanwhile, he also said a qualified individual will be named by the SJB to fill the MP seat which remains vacant as Harin Fernando was also disqualified to hold the MP seat due to the suspension of his party membership, since Fernando was elected to the Parliament through SJB’s national list.

-Sources from SJB stated that the party’s Executive Committee will meet soon to decide on the appointment of a qualified individual to the relevant vacant MP seat and also currently vacant party’s chairmanship and the Kelaniya Constituency Organiser position, which left vacant after the resignation of Field Marshal Sarath Fonseka.

 ...